Jerry Balisok: FBI search

-After Balisok didn't show up to his trial in 1978, a warrant was issued for his arrest.
+After Balisok did not show up to his trial in 1978, a warrant was issued for his arrest.
 FBI investigators tracked his whereabouts from Alabama to Florida and through the Caribbean but agents never managed to capture him.
 By mid-1978, agents had no leads for Balisok's location.

 In December 1978, the cover of Time Magazine showed the dead bodies of those who committed mass suicide as part of the Jonestown massacre.
 Balisok's mother, Marjorie, told the FBI that three of the bodies in the Time Magazine photo were Balisok, his wife Deborah, and her son.
 The FBI quickly dismissed Marjorie's belief, but she asked to identify the bodies once the remains were flown back to the United States from Guyana.
 The FBI informed her that all of the bodies in Jonestown were decomposed by the time law enforcement officials arrived, and they were all buried in Oakland, California, thus making identification of the bodies impossible.
 Upset at the FBI after hearing this news, Marjorie had a tombstone placed for Balisok at Maple Hill Cemetery in Huntsville, Alabama with the inscription, "Damn the state dept."

 Marjorie died in May 1983, and the FBI called off the manhunt for Jerry later that year.
 Due to the lack of success in apprehending Balisok, the Alabama State Attorney General's office dropped the check forgery charges in 1984 because prosecutors were satisfied he was dead.
 With no charges against him, Balisok could have ended his life as a fugitive due to the statute of limitations expiring.
 However, Balisok was unaware the charges were dropped and he continued to live as Ricky Allen Wetta.